sudam/http-mock-skeletons/README.md

 2. Install Apache Maven 3.5.0 or above
 3. Create scripts/src/resources folder where all raw and training data is stored
 4. Download the appropriate dataset from the links above, based on the learning type you intend to experiment with
-5. Extract the zipped file and move the dataset file to scripts/src/resources
+5. Extract the zipped file and move the dataset file (i.e., json or xml) to scripts/src/resources

 ### Running Experiments